 Although 14 groundwater basins and sub-basins have been identified in Sonoma County, Sonoma Water has groundwater supply wells only in the Santa Rosa Plain sub-basin of the Santa Rosa Valley basin.
 These groundwater supply wells are located along Sonoma Water's aqueduct in the Santa Rosa Plain at Occidental Road, Sebastopol Road, and Todd Road.
 The three well-site facilities were initially constructed in 1977 as emergency supply wells in response to the 1976-1977 drought, and two of the wells were replaced in the late 1990s.
 The three wells were used for water production relatively continuously between 2000 and 2009.
 After 2009, Sonoma Water shifted use of the wells to an as-needed basis (i.e., during periods of drought or when Russian River supplies are otherwise constrained), as was the case in 2013-2015.
-The wells have generally been offline since 2015 due to the need to update treatment facilities at the well sites.
+New regulatory criteria for disinfection resulted in these wells being taken offline in 2016 due to treatment facility upgrades needed for compliance.